-Build out your program based on the ideas in this framework or forge links with other providers in the spirit of "Not reinventing the wheel" - look at our case studies.
+Build out your program based on the ideas in this framework.
 The samples in this framework focus on clinical care and system change roles.
-Doctors may undertake a range of roles related to technology and medicine i.e. Education design and delivery, strategic boundary spanners, Executive leadership, research, Technical IT, Media and Communication, Advocacy, Global aid and collaborations.
 You may choose to evolve your program so that it is more targeted to supporting your learners take on new medical workforce roles related to digital health in medicine.
-We would be happy to work with you further on developing these new EPAs or showcasing your work with others as part of our communities of practice in digital health in medicine.